stanac/ArgoStore/docs/docs/docs/crudu/create.md

 session.SaveChanges();
 ```

-`IArgoDocumentSession` is transactional unit of work.
+`IArgoDocumentSession` implements unit of work pattern.
 Changes are applied when `SaveChanges` on session object is called.
+All changes are applied atomicly in a transaction, so either all changes are applied or none.

+To cancel changes use `session.DiscardChanges()`.

 ::: tip
 Please see [Identity](/docs/configuration/identity.md) for information about identity.